Scientist: Renaissance

-Galileo Galilei, made key improvements on the thermometer and telescope which allowed him to observe and clearly describe the Solar System.
-Descartes was not only a pioneer of analytic geometry but formulated a theory of mechanics and advanced ideas about the origins of animal movement and perception.
-Vision interested the physicists Young and Helmholtz, who also studied optics, hearing and music.
-Newton extended Descartes's mathematics by inventing calculus (at the same time as Leibniz).
-He provided a comprehensive formulation of classical mechanics and investigated light and optics.
-Fourier founded a new branch of mathematics — infinite, periodic series — studied heat flow and infrared radiation, and discovered the greenhouse effect.
-Girolamo Cardano, Blaise Pascal Pierre de Fermat, Von Neumann, Turing, Khinchin, Markov and Wiener, all mathematicians, made major contributions to science and probability theory, including the ideas behind computers, and some of the foundations of statistical mechanics and quantum mechanics.
-Many mathematically inclined scientists, including Galileo, were also musicians.
+Descartes pioneered analytic geometry, formulated a theory of mechanics, and proposed ideas concerning animal movement and perception.

+Research into vision engaged physicists such as Thomas Young and Hermann von Helmholtz, who also studied optics, hearing, and music.
+Isaac Newton expanded upon earlier mathematical developments by co-inventing calculus (independently of Leibniz).
+He formulated the principles of classical mechanics and conducted extensive investigations into light and optics.

+Joseph Fourier developed the theory of infinite periodic series, studied heat transfer and infrared radiation, and described what later became known as the greenhouse effect.
+Mathematicians including Girolamo Cardano, Blaise Pascal, Pierre de Fermat, John von Neumann, Alan Turing, Aleksandr Khinchin, Andrey Markov, and Norbert Wiener made major contributions to mathematics and probability theory, including foundational work relevant to computer science, statistical mechanics, and quantum mechanics.
+Several mathematically inclined scientists, including Galileo, were also accomplished musicians.

-There are many compelling stories in medicine and biology, such as the development of ideas about the circulation of blood from Galen to Harvey.
-Some scholars and historians attributes Christianity to having contributed to the rise of the Scientific Revolution.
+Developments in medicine and biology included advances in understanding the circulation of blood, from Galen to Harvey.
+Some scholars and historians have argued that Christianity contributed to the rise of the Scientific Revolution.

 Age of Enlightenment

-During the age of Enlightenment, Luigi Galvani, the pioneer of bioelectromagnetics, discovered animal electricity.
-He discovered that a charge applied to the spinal cord of a frog could generate muscular spasms throughout its body.
-Charges could make frog legs jump even if the legs were no longer attached to a frog.
-While cutting a frog leg, Galvani's steel scalpel touched a brass hook that was holding the leg in place.
-The leg twitched.
-Further experiments confirmed this effect, and Galvani was convinced that he was seeing the effects of what he called animal electricity, the life force within the muscles of the frog.
-At the University of Pavia, Galvani's colleague Alessandro Volta was able to reproduce the results, but was sceptical of Galvani's explanation.
+During the Age of Enlightenment, Luigi Galvani, a pioneer of bioelectromagnetics, investigated what he termed "animal electricity."
+He observed that applying an electrical charge to the spinal cord of a frog could produce muscular spasms throughout its body.
+Even detached frog legs were seen to twitch when exposed to electrical stimulation.
+In one experiment, Galvani noted that a steel scalpel touching a brass hook holding a frog's leg caused the leg to contract.

+Further experiments reinforced these observations, leading Galvani to conclude that he was witnessing a form of intrinsic electrical force within animal tissue.
+At the University of Pavia, his colleague Alessandro Volta replicated the results but questioned Galvani's interpretation.

-Lazzaro Spallanzani is one of the most influential figures in experimental physiology and the natural sciences.
-His investigations have exerted a lasting influence on the medical sciences.
-He made important contributions to the experimental study of bodily functions and animal reproduction.
+Lazzaro Spallanzani was a prominent figure in experimental physiology and the natural sciences.
+His investigations had a lasting influence on medical science, particularly in the experimental study of bodily functions and animal reproduction.

-Francesco Redi discovered that microorganisms can cause disease.
+Francesco Redi demonstrated that microorganisms could cause disease.

 19th century

-Until the late 19th or early 20th century, scientists were still referred to as "natural philosophers" or "men of science".
+Until the late 19th or early 20th century, scientists were commonly referred to as "natural philosophers" or "men of science".